GuideSDK Comparison

 • Agor UI for managing MCP server configs per session

-See MCP Integration Guide for details on using MCP with Claude Code.
+See Architecture Guide: Agor as an MCP Server for details on using MCP with Claude Code and Gemini.

 6. Permission Requests